juice-shop/pwning-juice-shop/appendix/solutions.md

 :wrench: **TODO**

-### :warning: Like any review at least three times as the same user
+### :warning: Like any review at least three times as Perform a reflected XSS attackthe same user

 :wrench: **TODO**